tantowi/rdcopy/README.md

-# redis-dumper CLI
+# rdcopy CLI

-Parallel processing through go routines, copy and delete thousands of key within some minutes
+Copy or move redis keys from one instance to another Process thousand keys per minute using parallel processing through go routines

 - copy data by key pattern from one redis instance to another (backup/restore)
 - delete keys from redis (e.g by key pattern)